Opening

 Your website is not competing with AI search.
 Your website is the material AI search reads from.
 If your site clearly explains what you do, where you do it, who you serve, and what makes you different, that clarity feeds directly into how AI systems represent your business.
 If the site is vague, thin, or disorganized, the AI summary will pull from a competitor whose site is clearer.
 Or it will skip you entirely.

-Google said it at I/O: links become increasingly relevant as users explore deeper.
+Google said it at I/O: links become more relevant as users explore deeper.
 A person who asks a follow-up question in AI Mode and then clicks through to your website is a person who already knows what you do and wants to verify it.
-That click is worth ten of the old informational drive-bys.
 But it only happens if your website gave the AI system something worth summarizing in the first place.

 Agents

-The Search Agent announcement changes the calculus.
+The information agents announcement changes the calculus.
 These are not users browsing.
 They are automated systems that monitor, read, extract, and synthesize information from websites continuously.
 A person sets criteria, and the agent scans the web for matches, then reports back.

 For a service business, think about what this means.
-Someone sets a Search Agent to find a landscaping company on the Eastside that does design-build work.
+Someone sets an agent to find a landscaping company on the Eastside that does design-build work.
 The agent reads your website.
 If the site has a clear service page for design-build, location pages for Eastside cities, project photos with context, and a defined consultation path, the agent has material to work with.
-If the site has a homepage that says "quality landscaping services" and a contact form, the agent moves on.
+If the site has a homepage that says “quality landscaping services” and a contact form, the agent moves on.

-Agentic Booking takes it further.
+Agentic booking takes it further.
 Google is not just summarizing your business.
-It is attempting to take action: booking appointments, calling your office.
+In select categories, it is attempting to take action: finding availability, confirming appointments, calling your office.
 The agent needs to understand your services, your availability, your service area.
 That information has to live somewhere structured and accessible.
 It lives on your website.

 Ownership